 Love & Politics

 However, this all worked out better for her - she missed the boat, which changed her destiny, and she later married a god, so became universally important.
 She's the real hero of this story, not Theseus - she worked out how to solve the labyrinth, using her creative practicality, intuition and intelligence.

 Reflecting on this myth and looking at this already-outdated political world map and the threads enfolding it, it seems the solutions we need to keep our world in balance are not necessarily the obvious, bold and heroic ones but probably the less showy, softer and more trusting actions - motivated by love, like Ariadne's were.

-If you’re unsure about which piece to buy, this piece and other artworks are also available to rent.
+This piece and other artworks are also available to rent.
 Contact Michelle for details.